 - the animal is transported in a non-humane way and not kept safe from harm and injury

-Proof of Rabies Vaccination
+Proof Of Rabies Vaccination

-Arriving at the Canadian border without a proper rabies certificate will likely mean jumping through some additional hoops.
-First, your dog will have to be vaccinated against rabies within two weeks of arrival.
-Once the vaccination is administered, you’ll have to submit the vaccination record to a Canadian Food Inspection Agency office.
+First, you’ll have to have your dog vaccinated for rabies within two weeks of your arrival.
+Then you’ll have to take the vaccination record to a Canadian Food Inspection Agency office.

 Health Certificate When Entering Canada

 It is possible for the border agents to refer any animal crossing the border for secondary inspection.
 But as long as your dog is healthy, this is unlikely to happen.

 READ MORE ⇒ Tips for Traveling to Canada with a Cat

-Pets Must Be Transported Safely
+Transport Pets Safely

-Provide food, water and rest – On long trips, make sure your pet has food and water and that you make regular stops so it can rest or get out and walk around.
+Provide food, water, and rest – On long trips, make sure your pet has food and water and that you make regular stops so it can rest or get out and walk around.

-Taking Pet Food and Treats into Canada
+Taking Pet Food And Treats Into Canada

-- The animal that will eat the products must accompany the traveler at the time of entry
+- The animal that will eat the products must accompany the traveler at the time of entry.

 For longer trips, or if you’re traveling through Canada to or from Alaska, consider taking a dehydrated pet food with you.
 We love The Honest Kitchen dog food and it’s great for traveling because a 10 pound box makes 40 pounds of food!